Lost & Found Pets

 If you have FOUND a pet, thank you for keeping them safe and trying to get them back home as quickly as possible!

-Start by completing H.A.L.O.’s “Report a Lost Pet” form below.
+Start by completing H.A.L.O.’s “Report a Lost or Found Pet” form below.
 We will make sure your pet report is posted on H.A.L.O.’s Facebook page as soon as possible.
-This will make sure the lost/found pet will be seen by our thousands of followers:
+This will make sure the lost/found pet will be seen by our thousands of followers.

 Don’t stop there!
 Other steps you can take: